/usr/share/doc/maxima-doc/html/intromax.html introduction /usr/share/doc/maxima-doc/html/maxima_toc.html full help

 A: matrix([a, b, c], [d, e, f], [g, h, i]); /* (3x3) matrix */

-u: matrix([x, y, z]); /* row vector */
+u: matrix([x, y, z]); /* row matrix */

-v: transpose(matrix([r, s, t])); /* column vector */
+v: transpose([r, s, t]); /* column matrix */

-Reference to elements etc:
+Reference to matrix elements etc:

 u[1,2]; /* second element of u */